philips-labs/dct-notary-admin/README.md

 make run-sandbox
 ```

-Too provision the notary sandbox with some signed images you can use the `bootstrap-sandbox` make target.
+To provision the notary sandbox with some signed images you can use the `bootstrap-sandbox` make target.

 ```bash
 make bootstrap-sandbox